 Admittedly, it is not easy to build a challenge solely around financial wellness.
 This type of challenge will work better complementing a comprehensive employee wellness challenge or other kinds of challenges mentioned above.

 Which One To Choose?

-Don’t cover all these areas be covered at once in a single challenge, Wellable found it useful to break out the various topics by challenges, preventing employees from becoming overwhelmed.
-Many will start out with steps, as this is the easiest one for employees to join and will then advance to the other areas as their population becomes more accustomed to wellness at work.
+Don’t cover all these areas at once in a single challenge.
+Instead, break out the various topics by challenges.
+This will prevent employees from becoming overwhelmed.
+Many will start out with steps, as this is the easiest one for employees to join.
+Then, advance to the other areas as the population becomes more accustomed to wellness at work.

 Also, you’re not limited to just challenges.
 While competition can bring the best out of people, it can be discouraging to non-competitive employees.
 There are other workplace wellness ideas you can try!
 Just focus on creating a healthy work environment for everybody.
 You can do this by putting together a break room or a nap room with pillows, light blankets, and yoga mats.
 Offer informational content on health and wellness in the employee newsletter.
 Whatever you choose to do, focus on creating a culture of health.
 Only then will your initiatives create lasting impacts.